 There are three main types of advisers to choose from:

 What type of advice can they give you?

 |Investments like KiwiSaver, managed funds, shares, bonds, or investment planning services.||You need to talk to an Authorised Financial Adviser (AFA).||

-AFAs have met minimum qualification and professional standards and are authorised by the FMA.
+AFAs have met minimum qualification and professional standards and are authorised by us.
 They can give personal advice on complex investment products and can also offer investment planning services.

 Their licence will set out the types of products and services they are authorised to provide.